Raphael-Boichot/Mitsubishi-M64282FP-dashcam/README.md

 - 6 [6x6 push buttons whatever their height](https://fr.aliexpress.com/item/1005003938244847.html).
 - 2 [microswitches SS-12D00G](https://fr.aliexpress.com/item/1005003938856402.html) to cut the main power and the display backlight which draws more current (30 mA) than the Pi Pico (25 mA) itself, for saving battery in case of long timelapses for example.

 The device is meant to be used with **NiMH batteries only**.
 Lithium batteries are evil because they are unstable, not well recycled and non generic at all in terms of size in case of reuse. **The device does not allow to recharge the batteries** as NiMH requires very specific charging strategy.
 It can of course run with alkaline batteries too.
+You can of course alter the design to use it with Lithium batteries and embedded charger, it works perfectly too.

 ## PCB and connection with the sensor